Zekaloes/gmail-login-growtopia/README.md

 --------------------------
 How to Make It Support G Suite Email (myemail@domain.com):

-1.Create a text file named email.txt and import all your emails|passwords in the format shown in the image below.
+1.Create a text file named email.txt to folder autologin_tools and import all your emails|passwords in the format shown in the image below.

 2.When you add a Lucifer bot, make sure to change the @domain to @gmail.
 For example, change myname@dighc.com to myname@gmail.com (DO NOT change the one in email.txt).